 Shortly after Yalta, the Soviet blockade of Berlin in June 1948 marked the most pivotal political events leading directly to the formation of NATO in 1949.
 The Soviets were concerned that West Berlin, a city located deep inside the Soviet controlled communist territory in Germany, with its capitalist and democratic system would become a propaganda tool to undermine Soviet system in Germany and beyond.

-A war torn out Europe without unified military forces could do little to resist an intimidating and victorious Soviet army, which had quickly tapped into additional manpower from Eastern European countries.
+A war torn Europe without unified military forces could do little to resist an intimidating and victorious Soviet army, which had quickly tapped into additional manpower from Eastern European countries.
 Through the blockade of Berlin, Stalin’s primary aim was to block Western access to the heart of Germany.
-Had the Western Allies not responded with the airlifts, the Soviets might have pushed further west and set the stage to take over all of Germany.
+If the Western Allies did not respond with the airlifts, the Soviets might have pushed further west and set the stage to take over all of Germany.

 Unlike what Stalin had hoped for, western alliance did not abandon West Berlin.
 Rather than risk losing entire Germany to the Soviets, and potentially facing regime changes at home, the West consolidated militarily under NATO.
 Within a month the Soviets ended the blockade.

-Much like the situation Berlin at the start of Cold War, Russia’s annexations of Crimea in 2014 and parts of Donbas in 2022 have effectively served as de facto blockades against the EU.
-Prior to the annexations, the EU was seriously considering integrating the entirety of Ukraine into the union.
+Much like the situation in Berlin at the start of Cold War, Russia’s annexations of Crimea in 2014 and parts of Donbas in 2022 have effectively served as de facto blockades against the EU.
+Prior to the annexations, the EU had been seriously considering the full integration of Ukraine into the Union.
 Brussels’s first major move in that direction was the proposed “EU Association Agreement (EUAA)”, scheduled to be signed in late 2013, which aimed to deepen Ukraine’s partnership with the EU.
-Yanukovich rejected the agreement under pressure from Moscow.

 Through the annexations, Russia secured key regions and effectively blocked the EU’s access to strategic resources.
 This also created a barrier for Ukrainian exports of critical agri-products, minerals and other raw materials to the EU from those regions.